Aubagio (Teriflunomide): Facts & FAQs

 Here’s important information regarding Aubagio and pregnancy:

 Teratogenic effects: Aubagio has been associated with fetal harm in animal studies, including birth defects and embryofetal death.
-The active metabolite of Aubagio, which has a longer half-life than the parent compound, can persist in the body for an extended period.
-Therefore, there is a risk of fetal exposure even after discontinuing Aubagio.
+The active metabolite of Aubagio, which has a longer half-life than the parent compound, can persist in the body for up to 2 years after the last dose if no elimination procedure is performed.

-Contraception: Use reliable contraception methods while taking Aubagio to prevent unintended pregnancy.
+Contraception: Effective contraception is required during treatment and during the elimination procedure if Aubagio is discontinued.
 Aubagio has a long half-life, so the medication takes a significant amount of time to be eliminated from the body.

 What Are the Alternatives to Aubagio for Multiple Sclerosis?